Sir-hennihau/Settlers-4/README.md

 - Use mouse wheel to cycle through beautification objects
 - Sleep on removing prio for more consistent behaviour
 - Toggle statistics between 15 and 60 minutes

 - Code cleanup
 - Add default hotkeys to readme
+- Check how honey statistics hotkey interacts with other races